-Medicare Supplement Comparison Chart – What it says
+Medicare Supplement Plans Chart – How to Read it

-In the left column are a list of benefits, and to the right of them shows the amount that each plan letter pays.
+In the left column is a list of benefits, and to the right of them shows the amount that each plan letter pays.

-And a couple different plan letters got added as well.
+And a couple of different plan letters got added as well.

 Medicare Supplement Plans 2021